dennishanton0124-del/ai-intake-triage-system/README.md

 # AI Intake & Triage Automation System

-An AI-powered workflow that converts unstructured requests into structured decisions and automated actions.
+An AI-powered workflow that automatically classifies inbound requests, routes them through automation pipelines, and escalates low-confidence cases for human review.

+## System Overview

-This system automatically classifies inbound requests, determines whether they require human review, and routes them through an operational workflow.
+This project demonstrates an **AI-powered intake and triage system** designed to automatically process inbound requests, classify them using an LLM, and route them to the appropriate workflow.

+The system simulates a real operational environment where incoming requests must be:

+• analyzed by AI
+• structured into machine-readable data
+• routed based on confidence scores
+• escalated to humans when necessary

+The architecture combines **AI classification with workflow automation** to create a scalable request-handling pipeline.

 ---

-# Problem
+## Problem

-Organizations receive a large number of inbound requests such as:
+Organizations receive large volumes of inbound requests from customers, employees, or partners.

-- billing questions
-- support issues
-- feature requests
-- sales inquiries

-These requests typically arrive as **unstructured text**, requiring manual triage before action can be taken.

-Manual triage creates several problems:
+Manually reviewing and routing these requests creates several problems:

-- slow response times
+• slow response times
-- inconsistent routing
+• inconsistent categorization
-- operational inefficiencies
-- difficulty scaling support workflows
+• human error
+• lack of operational visibility

+A scalable system needs to automatically analyze requests and route them intelligently.

 ---

-# Solution
+## Solution

-This project implements an **AI-powered triage system** that automatically:
+This system uses an AI classification pipeline combined with automation tools.

+The workflow:

-1. Captures inbound requests through a form
+1. Users submit a request through an intake form
+2. The request is stored in Airtable
-2. Uses an LLM to classify the request
+3. An LLM analyzes the request and generates structured output
+4. The system calculates a confidence score
+5. Requests are routed to one of three paths:

+• **Auto Execute** – handled automatically
+• **Human Review** – escalated to Slack
+• **Low Confidence** – flagged for investigation

+---

+## Key Capabilities

+• AI-powered request classification
-3. Generates structured JSON output
+• structured JSON outputs from LLMs
-4. Routes the request based on AI confidence
-5. Escalates uncertain cases to human reviewers
+• human-in-the-loop automation
-6. Logs activity for operational monitoring
+• operational monitoring through Airtable views
+• Slack alerting for escalations

+---

+## Tech Stack

+• OpenAI / ChatGPT
+• Zapier automation workflows
+• Airtable data storage
+• Slack notifications
+• Tally intake forms

 ---